turn-project/turn/README.md

 For a Rails application, put the require line into the 'test/test_helper.rb' script.
 Now your Rails tests will use TURN formatting.

-<b>Note: This changed in version 0.9.
-It used to be just `require 'turn'`, but
+<b>Note:</b> This changed in version 0.9.
+It used to be just `require 'turn'`,
-becuase of how `bundle exec` works, it was better to require a subdirectory file.</b>
+but becuase of how `bundle exec` works, it was better to require a subdirectory file.

 ### Configuration